-(a) If allowed by the time constraints surrounding the complaint, such as a forthcoming event, competition or selection deadline, the CEO or his designee shall appoint an investigator who shall conduct an informal investigation and assess the evidence regarding the charges to determine if there is cause for disciplinary action.
+- (a) If allowed by the time constraints surrounding the complaint, such as a forthcoming event, competition or selection deadline, the CEO or his designee shall appoint an investigator who shall conduct an informal investigation and assess the evidence regarding the charges to determine if there is cause for disciplinary action.
 The investigator shall use his or her best efforts to hear all sides of the dispute and the investigation shall be conducted in any reasonable manner, including by telephone.
-If the time constraints do not permit an investigator is appointed, such investigator shall determine whether there is sufficient evidence to merit disciplinary action and, where applicable, a hearing, and shall submit to the CEO, in writing, the findings of the investigation and a recommendation of what sanctions, if any, should be applied.
+If the time constraints do not permit an investigation, the CEO shall so notify all parties. - (b) If an investigator is appointed, such investigator shall determine whether there is sufficient evidence to merit disciplinary action and, where applicable, a hearing, and shall submit to the CEO, in writing, the findings of the investigation and a recommendation of what sanctions, if any, should be applied.
 The investigator shall serve a copy of this recommendation on the complainant and respondent.
 Regardless of the investigator's recommendation, if any, respondent and complainant shall be entitled to a hearing if they timely file a request as provided in subsection (a) of Part 1 of this Section.